zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 Choose a naming standard for the datasets of the UMS instance.
 My SMPE installation created the UMS installation datasets under ```DAFUMS.IZP.**``` so I decided to create my instance datasets under the HLQ ```DAFUMS.IZP.I1.**```

-Create a customisated copy of the installation SAMPLLIB ```DAFUMS.IZP.SIZPSAMP``` at ```DAFUMS.IZP.I1.SIZPSAMP``` and copy all 6 members over.
+Create a customisated copy of the installation SAMPLLIB (DAFUMS.IZP.SIZPSAMP) at (DAFUMS.IZP.I1.SIZPSAMP) and copy all 6 members over.
 (IZPALOPL, IZPCPYML, IZPCPYM2, IZPGENER, IZPMIGRA, IZPSYNCY ).

-Edit and submit DAFUMS.IZP.I1.SIZPSAMP(IZPALOPL) ... which Allocates DAFUMS.IZP.I1.PARMLIB
+Edit and submit DAFUMS.IZP.I1.SIZPSAMP(IZPALOPL) ... to Allocate DAFUMS.IZP.I1.PARMLIB

-Edit and submit DAFUMS.IZP.I1.SIZPSAMP(IZPCPYML) ...
-Creates the ZWEYAML default PARMLIB member (to be edited)....
+Edit and submit DAFUMS.IZP.I1.SIZPSAMP(IZPCPYML) ... to create the ZWEYAML default PARMLIB member (to be edited)....
 DAFUMS.IZP.I1.PARMLIB(ZWEYAML)

 Edit DAFUMS.IZP.I1.PARMLIB(ZWEYAML).
 This is a very long and verbose dataset with incredibly strict syntax standards.
 An excerpt for the lines that I edited in included below, with line-numbered notes to explain the logic for my edits.